 Covid crisis: how banking & finance can be part of the solution

-April 2020 • Rebuilding trust • by William Wright
+April 2020 • The Purpose of Finance • by William Wright

 The banking and finance industry can be part of the solution to the Covid crisis, but how the industry responds and how it behaves in the next few weeks and months will define its relationship with government and society for the next decade.
 This short paper summarises 10 things that the industry should and should not be doing right now.